White Russian (cocktail): Preparation

 As with all cocktails, various modes of preparation exist, varying according to the recipes and styles of particular bars or mixologists.
 Most common varieties have adjusted amounts of vodka or coffee liqueur, or mixed brands of coffee liqueur.
 Shaking the cream in order to thicken it prior to pouring it over the drink is also common.
 Sometimes the drink is prepared on the stove with hot coffee for a warm treat on cold days.
 Conversely, vanilla ice cream has been known to be used, rather than cream, to make it frozen.

 Variations

-Many variants of the cocktail exist, both localized and widely known, such as a blind Russian (also known as a muddy water) which substitutes cream with Irish cream, a mudslide (a blind Russian with both), an Anna Kournikova (named after the tennis player), made with skimmed milk (i.e. a "skinny" white Russian), a Russian cherry orchard made with the addition of Grand Marnier (named for the play by Anton Chekhov), a white Cuban (made with rum instead of vodka), or a dirty Russian (made with chocolate milk instead of cream).

-A Colorado bulldog is very similar to the white Russian, using all traditional ingredients, but adding a splash of cola.
+Many variants of the cocktail exist, such as a mudslide, Bolshevik, or blonde Russian (made with Irish cream), an Anna Kournikova (named after the tennis player, made with skimmed milk, i.e. a "skinny" white Russian), a white Cuban (made with rum instead of vodka), a black Russian (vodka and coffee liqueur), or a dirty Russian (with chocolate syrup added).
+A Colorado bulldog or tall black Russian adds a splash of cola.
+A white Mexican substitutes tequila for vodka.